indrojitroy/assignement/thought-process.md

 3. We can use kafka for streaming the data ..also websocket kind of..
 While Kafka is another great option for handling high-throughput systems.

+** Docker image is pushed in gitcr can be pulled and run using below command give have docker runtime setup ** docker run -p 8080:8080 ghcr.io/indrojitroy/assignement:latest